jj101k/promise-stateful-lazy-loader/README.md

 You can safely set a longer delay (in milliseconds) if for some reason you want it to be non-loadable for longer.

-You can also use `LazyValue` if you want it immediately loadable, which can save you one run loop (perhaps relevant while iterating) but usually `StatefulPromise.immediate` is more helpful for that kind of purpose.
+You can also use `Immediate.LazyValue` if you want it immediately loadable, which can save you one run loop (perhaps relevant while iterating) but usually `StatefulPromise.immediate` is more helpful for that kind of purpose.

 You can also set it to `null` if you want to come back and call `.activate()`